ibrahimmoalim/simple_audio_player/README.md

 # Simple Audio Player (SAP)

 A lightweight standalone **audio player for Linux**.
-No Python installation is required — the app comes as a ready-to-run executable.

 ---

 ## Features

-* Play audio files (MP3, WAV, etc.)
+* Play audio files (MP3, WAV, etc.) from a manually chosen folder
 * Simple and intuitive interface
 * Lightweight and fast
 * Creates a desktop menu icon for easy launching